singhritesh85/datadog-node-express/README.md

 # datadog-node-express
 This repository demonstrates Datadog's monitoring prowess for a simple Node.JS application.
 Here we create a simple Node.js application with the Datadog agent installed for APM monitoring.

+For Kubernetes change the second line as hostname: process.env.DD_AGENT_HOST, in the file #vim datadog-node-express/node/index.js

 ## Prerequisites
 1) You have a Datadog account.
 If you do not have an account, sign up for a free 14-day trial here: https://www.datadoghq.com/